sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

   * Give the workflow a name.
   * Enter the description for the workflow.
-  * Click on the 'Save' button to Save created new workflow.
+  * Click on the 'Save' button to save the created new workflow.
   * You can also save a new version for the workflow.

 .. figure:: ../../../_assets/user-guide/workflow/wf_saved.PNG